-Your apartment home is your sanctuary.
+Your apartment is your sanctuary.
 It’s your tranquil escape from the hustle and bustle of the everyday world.
 It’s your blissful oasis from the chaos.

 First, you have to find the source.
 Some of the most common sources of unpleasant apartment smells include:

-- Stale air – If you are just moving into a new apartment that’s been empty for a while, you could be greeted with the overwhelming odor of fresh paint, carpet glue and stale air.
+- Stale air – If you are moving into a new apartment that’s been empty for a while, you could be greeted with the overwhelming odors of fresh paint, carpet glue and stale air.
 Or, if you’re just coming back after an extended time away, your apartment might have that stagnant mustiness hanging around.

-- Fifi or Fido – We all love our pets, but sometimes they can be a bit smelly or accident prone (or both!).
+- Fifi or Fido – We all love our pets, but sometimes they can be a bit smelly or accident-prone.
+Or both.
 Especially when they are new to apartment living and don’t know the rules yet.

-- Let the air in –Open the windows to circulate some fresh air and let the sunshine in.
+- Let the air in – Open the windows to circulate some fresh air and let the sunshine in.
 Both will help remove odors from your apartment.

 - Take the garbage out – Keep garbage and compost in airtight containers with latching lids, and dispose of it early and often.
 Be sure to rinse out any items before you put them in the recycling bin.